 Finding the Best Pressure Cooker

 If you asked any home cook 10 years ago if they thought the retro pressure cooker would ever make a comeback, you would have heard a resounding “NO!”
 But the old-fashioned appliance (the kind that you’d seal and cook over the stove) got a major face (and technology) lift over the past decade.
+(Here’s why you should trade grandma’s pressure cooker for an Instant Pot.)
 Now you can find Instant Pots and other programmable pressure cookers in stores everywhere—all claiming to make favorites like pulled pork and pot roast tastier and quicker than ever!
 But as these gadgets become more popular, there are more brands coming on the market.
 So our Test Kitchen had to know: Is the Instant Pot really the best pressure cooker out there or is another brand secretly even better?

 To get to the bottom of that question—and to find out which pressure cooker would become our Best Loved Brand (what’s that?)—our Test Kitchen put several pressure cookers and multi-cookers through their paces.
 We made dozens of recipes in each pressure cooker over the course of months and held a few tests: